GDPlumb/ELDR/Bipolar/README.txt

 -  Hit return after selecting a cluster (it should clear the markers)
 -  Close the plotting window after selecting "num_clusters" clusters (it won't close on its own)

-4. Run "run_sync.ipynb" to visualize the clusters and their explanations
+4. Run "run.ipynb" to visualize the clusters and their explanations